Degrassi Junior High: Home media and streaming

 The series has seen multiple home video releases as well as releases to streaming.
 In the United States, the series is distributed on home video by WGBH Boston Home Video, who released a twenty-one volume VHS boxset in 2000.
 WGBH would later release it on DVD in Region 1 in 2005.
 Each season was released separately followed by a complete 9-disc boxset.
 The 2005 WGBH box set, as well as the individual sets, include various special features, including the Degrassi Talks series, the 1989 Degrassi Between Takes documentary, printable materials, wallpapers, and a pop quiz.

 In Region 4, the show's home media releases are distributed by Beyond Home Entertainment (under the imprint Force), who released a seven-disc set in 2006, including an extra disc containing special features.
 The special features are similar to the Region 1 box set, omitting the pop quiz.
 The series was also made available on YouTube.

+In July 2023, Degrassi Junior High was made available on Amazon Prime Video in Canada, Australia, and New Zealand.

 Reception and impact

-Critical reception

-Degrassi Junior High was a critical and commercial success as well as a cultural phenomenon in Canada, where it is considered one of the country's greatest television achievements.
-It established the franchise's popularity and longevity.
-According to American psychiatrists David A. and Beatrix Hamburg, research on adolescent reactions to the series found that young viewers found it "exceptionally appealing", highly effective in presenting their issues, and successful in stimulating in-depth discussion.
-Favourable reviews regularly came from critics from the Toronto Star, the Globe and Mail, the Ottawa Citizen, and the Montreal Gazette.
-The Canadian press, including CBC itself, celebrated the series and its international success and considered it to be one of the most groundbreaking and one of the greatest children's television series of all time.
-In particular, Toronto Star film and television critic Jim Bawden's regular championing of the series was credited by cast member Stefan Brogren with influencing its move to prime time.
-After its move to prime time, critics felt it had been well deserved.